anodyne/nova3-guide/user/pages/01.basics/07.structure/docs.md

 ##### /resources

-The `resources` directory contains all of the Javascript, CSS, hosted fonts, views, and other presentation files used by Nova.
+The `resources` directory contains all of the JavaScript, CSS, hosted fonts, views, and other presentation files used by Nova.
 If you need to override a view file, this is where you'll come to find the base view file.

 ##### /src